oceanhackweek/oceanhackweek.github.io/_pages/01-applicants.md

 and might not find the hackweek the best place to learn programming.

 If you do not have any programming experience we encourage you to start with some local or online training.
-Check if your institution runs a [Software Carpentry workshop](https://software-carpentry.org/workshops/), or try learning by going through the [Python Novice Lesson](http://swcarpentry.github.io/python-novice-gapminder).
+Check if your institution runs a [Software Carpentry workshop](https://software-carpentry.org/workshops/).

 Once you have gone through some training you will have a better understanding of whether Oceanhackweek is right for you.
 We expect that you have basic operational knowledge of Python in advance of the program.